-Public Separate Day School 7:1

-Post-Secondary (Future Link) 12:1, 2 support staff per teacher

 Speech Language Therapy 45:1

 Occupational Therapy 35:1

 Physical Therapy 40:1

 Vision Services 15:1

 Hearing Services 15:1

 The provision of specially designed instruction, in the least restrictive environment, requires a commitment from all stakeholders, including our general education teachers.
 Students with disabilities have access to the general education curriculum within their LRE.
 General educators work with special educators and related service providers to deliver direct instruction.
-Special educators attend curriculum-based professional development with their grade or core subject colleagues to enhance the opportunities for SWD.
-Each school's Student Services Team collaborates with general and special educators to identify and implement appropriate interventions to address the needs of all students prior to the IEP referral process.
-All stakeholders continue to work together to provide specially designed instruction to identified SWD, as appropriate.
+Special educators attend curriculum-based professional development with their grade or core subject colleagues to enhance the opportunities for students with IEPs.
+Each school's Student Services Team collaborates with general and special educators to identify and implement appropriate interventions to address the needs of students who are at risk academically or behaviorally.
+All stakeholders continue to work together to provide specially designed instruction to identified students with disabilities, as appropriate.

-According to the MSDE FY2021 Report Card data, 84.01% of HCPS students with disabilities, ages 6-21, have an LRE that is greater than or equal to 80% or more in the general education setting.
-In HCPS, general education teachers are active in the delivery of specially designed instruction for SWD.
-Through a strong commitment to inclusive practices, which include collaborative planning to support co-teaching partnerships, general educators work in conjunction with the special educators to ensure the implementation of Individualized Education Programs and the provision of FAPE.
+According to the MSDE FFY2022 Report Card data, 85.94% of HCPS students with disabilities, ages 6-21, have an LRE that is greater than or equal to 80% or more in the general education setting.
+In HCPS, general education teachers are active in the delivery of specially designed instruction, and the provision of accommodations, and supplementary aids and services to address the needs of students with IEPs.
+Through a strong commitment to inclusive practices, HCPS has structures in place to support collaborative planning for co-teaching partnerships, training and coaching in high leverage practices, and general educators working in conjunction with the special educators to ensure the implementation of Individualized Education Programs and the provision of FAPE.

 To ensure appropriate allocation of staffing resources, caseload data is analyzed several times each year for every service provider within HCPS.
 In September, data is collected to determine if any staffing deficiencies exist due to unanticipated enrollment changes.
 Coordinators of Special Education review caseload data and dialogue with building administrators.
 Trends and areas of concern are reported to the Director.
 Collaboratively, and in conjunction with school administrators, plans are made to address areas of identified need.
-Additional staffing may be allocated to schools utilizing school specific caseload information and reviewing the intensity of needs of particular students through the SANS (Student Assistance Needs Review) process.
+Additional staffing may be allocated to schools utilizing school specific caseload information and reviewing the intensity of needs of individual students through the SANS (Student Assistance Needs Review) process.

-Throughout the school year, the Department of Special Education leadership team continues to work together to monitor staffing patterns and to dialogue with school administrators.
-Central office staff members and teacher specialists to monitor schools for implementation of FAPE, compliance, staffing needs and individual concerns of student progress.
-Supporting school IEP teams, facilitating and chairing central IEP teams, assisting in the observation and evaluation of teachers, and providing professional growth opportunities for special education teachers and staff are the many functions of the Office of Special Education leadership team consisting of a director, nine coordinators (Birth to Five, Compliance, Training & Technical Assistance, Grants and Federal Programs, Non-Public Placements, Low Incidence, Related Services, Elementary Programs, and Secondary Programs and Transition), and twenty teacher specialists.
+Throughout the school year, the Department of Special Education leadership team continues to work together to monitor staffing patterns and to dialogue with school administrators. central office leadership and teacher specialists who assist in monitoring schools for implementation of FAPE, compliance, staffing needs and individual concerns of student progress.
+Supporting school IEP teams, facilitating and chairing central IEP teams, assisting in the observation and evaluation of teachers, and providing professional growth opportunities for special education teachers and staff are the many functions of the Office of Special Education leadership team consisting of a director, nine coordinators (Birth to Five, Compliance, Training & Technical Assistance, Grants and Federal Programs, Non-Public Placements, Low Incidence, Related Services, Elementary Programs, and Secondary Programs and Transition), and twenty-four teacher specialists.
 This year, the Department of Special Education is excited to partner with other departments who have added positions that will assist students, especially those with social/emotional needs, to fully access instruction.
-These personnel and collaborative opportunities provide another mechanism for caseloads to be closely and accurately monitored which was recommended in the most recent feedback from an MSDE review.
+These personnel and collaborative opportunities provide another mechanism for caseloads to be closely and accurately monitored to ensure that appropriate staffing is in place to ensure FAPE for all students receiving special education and related services.